Lubricate Garage Door Springs: A Step-by-Step Guide

 What type of lubricant should I use on my garage door springs?

-Use lithium-based grease or silicone-based.
+Use lithium-based grease or silicone-based lubricant.
 They’re made for springs, keeping them rust-free and smooth.
-Stay away from WD-40 and other general lubes.
-They might not work well and could harm.
+Avoid WD-40 and other general lubricants as they can harm.

 How often should I lubricate my garage door springs?

-Lube your springs once a year for regular care.
-But, if you hear extra noise or the door’s not smooth, do it more often.
+Lubricate your springs once a year for regular maintenance.
+But, if you notice extra noise or a rough door, do it more often.

 Can I lubricate my garage door springs myself?

-Yes, you can.
-Be safe and follow the right steps.
-If you’re not sure, get advice from a garage pro.
+Yes, you can lubricate them yourself.
+Just be safe and follow the right steps.
+If unsure, seek advice from a garage professional.